History (HIST)

 HIST 349 Russia: Power, Resistance, Revolution (4 Credits)

 This course examines the history of Russia from the 19th century to the present, that is, the imperial, Soviet, and post-Soviet eras.
 Throughout this period of intense social, political, and economic transition, fundamental questions have persisted: Is Russia part of or separate from the West?
 Will Russia be governed by traditional forms or power, or is reform possible?
 What role have resistance and revolution played in the evolving Russian experience?
-Topics of study may include the rule of the Romanov tsars, Russia revolutionaries, the revolutions of 1905 and 1917, the creation of the Soviet state under Lenin and Stalin, the gulag system, the Great Patriotic War (WWII), the struggle between reformer and hardliners after Stalin, the role of dissidents and protest, the collapse of the Soviet Union, the rise of Vladimir Putin, and the Russia-Ukraine crises in the post-Soviet era.
+Topics of study include the Romanov Empire, the Bolshevik Revolution, Stalinism, World War II, post-Soviet Russia, and Russia under Putin.
+The course includes consideration of current events in historical context.
+This course is suitable for students of any major, including those who have not taken a previous history course.

 Prerequisites: You must take INTG 100 or 205 prior to taking a Thematic Focus Course.
 You must take a Cultural and Social Difference: Identity (CI) course prior to or at the same time as Thematic Focus Courses.